Danni Wyatt-Hodge and the Viral “Marry Me” Tweet to Virat Kohli: A Cricketing Tale That Broke the Internet

 Danielle’s Reaction: “It Was Just a Joke!”

 In interviews that followed, Danielle clarified that the tweet was made in jest.
 She was simply blown away by Kohli’s performance and wanted to express her admiration in a fun way.
-But she didn’t expect the tweet to go viral—or for her phone to blow up with thousands of notifications.
+But she didn’t expect the tweet to go —or for her phone to blow up with thousands of notifications.

 Virat Kohli’s Response: Cool, Classy, and Candid